aleios-cloud/eventbridge-toolbox/README.md

 # eventbridge-toolbox

-Eventbridge Toolbox is a lightweight eventbridge adapter that can help you enforce good practicies in your event driven architectures.
+Eventbridge Toolbox is a lightweight eventbridge adapter that can help you enforce good practices in your event-driven architectures.

 ## Eventbridge Contracts